-Buying a new mattress can be one of the most intimating and confusing shopping experiences you’ll ever encounter.
+Buying a new mattress can be one of the most intimidating and confusing shopping experiences you’ll ever encounter.
 This is especially true if you choose to battle the salesmen army at a brick-and-mortar mattress store.
 The following mattress buying guide is designed to give you the tools, information, and power you need to make an informed and well-researched decision when shopping for and buying a new mattress.

 Everyone has a unique list of needs that they are searching for in the perfect mattress.
 By understanding the pros, cons, and subtle differences between each mattress option you’ll have the knowledge you need to buy the best mattress for you.
 Continue below for our complete mattress buying visual guide.

 Prefer to just read the article?
 Click here to jump to the article start.

 The most basic, but no less essential question, do you actually need a new mattress?
 There are effectively two criteria to decide if it’s time to buy a new mattress.